GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Donald Knuth*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts